msteffan/fundamentals/03_chapter/02_lesson.md

 ## Data (a.k.a.
 Values)
 Calculators can only operate on numbers, but computers can perform calculations on many different kinds of data, including:

 * **Numbers** : Pretty self-explanatory.
-Some languages draw a distinction between Integers (whole numbers) and Floating Point numbers (decimals), but in JavaScript they're all lumped together. <br>
+Some languages draw a distinction between Integers (whole numbers) and Floating Point numbers (decimals), but in JavaScript they're considered the same. <br>
 <u>Examples</u>: `20`, `-4.5`, `300`,`99.99`

 * **Strings** : Strings are groups of characters (either letters, numbers, or special characters like punctuation, spaces, or parentheses).
-They come in two varieties, `'single-quote'` (also sometimes called 'string literals') and `"double-quote"`; though there are some differences between the two, don't worry about them for now.
+They come in two varieties, `'single-quote'` (also sometimes called 'string literals') and `"double-quote"`.
+Though there are some differences between the two, don't worry about them for now.
 Strings are typically used to store text for people to read. <br> <u>Examples</u>: `"hello"`, `"goodbye"`, `"moc.liamg@gmail.com"`

 * **Booleans** : This one's probably a bit new for you.
 Boolean-type data only has two possible values, `true` and `false`.